simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 If you don't cleanup SimpleSAMLphp's session and try to use $_SESSION afterwards, you won't be using your own session and all your data is likely to get lost or inaccessible.

+Note that if your application uses a [custom session handler](https://www.php.net/manual/en/function.session-set-save-handler.php), SimpleSAMLphp will use it as well.
+This can lead to problems because SimpleSAMLphp's stand-alone web UI uses the default PHP session handlers.
+Therefore, you may need to unset the custom handler before making any calls to SimpleSAMLphp using:

+    session_set_save_handler($handler);

 Support
 -------